 The province of Jämtland is situated in northern Sweden. Östersund, founded in 1786, is the region’s only city.
-The Sámi culture, with its own history and traditions, has had a major influence on the region.
+The Sámi culture, with its own history and traditions, has had an influence on major pars of the region.
 Tourism has a long history and tradition in Jämtland and it is nowadays a primary industry.

 Most activities in Jämtland are related to outdoor life and nature.
 The six-month winter season is particularly important to the region.
-Among the most well-known winter destinations we find Åre, Vålådalen, Bydalsfjällen, Klövsjö-Storhogna (marketed as Vemdalen) and Östersund, where first and foremost skiing is the number one activity (including alpine, cross-country, biathlon, and backcountry skiing).
-Ice-skating, snowmobile safaris, dog sledding, ice fishing, riding, ice climbing, reindeer sleigh rides, paragliding and snow kiting are also common winter activities.
+Among the most well-known winter destinations we find Åre, Vålådalen, Bydalsfjällen, Klövsjö-Storhogna (marketed as Vemdalen) and Östersund, where first and foremost skiing is the number one activity (alpine, cross-country, biathlon, and backcountry skiing).
+Other common winter activities include ice-skating, snowmobile safaris, dog sledding, ice fishing, riding, ice climbing, reindeer sleigh rides, paragliding and snow kiting.

 In the summer, hiking in the mountains is the most popular activity followed by visiting sights and events, and fishing.
 Other common activities are biking (downhill and cross-country), canoeing, mountain climbing, bear, beaver and elk safaris, riding, golf, paragliding, and other adventure sports.

 Summer tourism is growing rapidly.
 In July 2019, the Åre holiday resort had more guests than in any month of the preceding winter – this had never happened before.